Coin roll hunting: Merits as a means of making money

-The merits of coin roll hunting as a means of making money are hotly debated.
 It is not uncommon for coin roll hunters to search through multiple boxes of coins only to find nothing of value.
-The amount of silver left in circulation is constantly dwindling, and this is ironically exacerbated by collectors finding and removing circulating silver from the rolls that they hunt.
-Many seasoned veterans of coin roll hunting have commented that in the long run they would have been better off just buying the silver coins they have found as it would have been cheaper and easier once the cost of their time has been factored in.
-The expected return from coin roll hunting also varies based on what denomination is searched.
-US quarters and dimes tend to produce the worst as most of the silver from these denominations has already been pulled from circulation.
-Cents provide the best returns when collecting pre-1982 copper cents with the typical cent roll producing around 20% copper to 80% zinc cents.
+The amount of silver left in circulation is constantly dwindling, ironically exacerbated by collectors finding and removing circulating silver from the rolls they hunt.
+The expected return from coin roll hunting varies based on the searched denomination.
+US quarters and dimes tend to produce the worst as most silver from these denominations has already been pulled from circulation.
+Cents provide the best returns when collecting pre-1982 copper cents, with the typical cent roll producing around 20% copper to 80% zinc cents.
 However, the amount of profit from searching cents is much lower due to the lower face value of the coin.
-When the US dollar is higher than the Canadian dollar, CRH enthusiasts often pull all the American coins to exchange or spend in the USA.

 In the United States, it is illegal to melt down cents and nickels, so they cannot be legally redeemed for their metal content.